Australia’s Refugee Politics in the 21st Century STOP THE BOATS!

 Ali, Rohingya Refugee, featured in ABC Radio Canberra’s Hailing Ali series

 "Why does Australia remain so divided on whether or not to stop the boats?
-Huynh makes a compelling case for the need to grapple fundamental questions of sovereignty, identity, and gender if we are to break the cycles of violence playing out in Australia’s border policies.
+Huynh makes a compelling case for the need to grapple with fundamental questions of sovereignty, identity, and gender if we are to break the cycles of violence playing out in Australia’s border policies.
 Huynh’s insight, honesty and eloquence mark him as one of our finest scholars, journalists, and writers."

 Associate Professor Anne McNevin, Department of Politics, The New School for Social Research